-We have only a very part-time staff member, Doreen Lowe, in Scotland so the work of running the Mamie Martin Fund falls to the Trustees, who are all volunteers.
-They are helped by a small band of other volunteers, whose assistance is greatly appreciated.
+We do not have any staff in Scotland so the work of running the Mamie Martin Fund falls to the Trustees, who are all volunteers.
+They are helped by a growing band of other volunteers, whose assistance is greatly appreciated.

 Sue Dumbleton helps us with our images, which proliferate faster than we can edit and file them.
 Sue’s own photos are great and you can check that out on her Blipfoto blog, where she posts photos and ‘blips’ as ‘Tweedy’.
 Images are so important in our work but finding the time to get them into a sensible filing system and tidy them up is a challenge to the Trustees.